go-simpler/.github/profile/README.md

-A collection of Go packages with a focus on simplicity, carefully crafted with ❤️
+A collection of Go packages focused on simplicity and crafted with ❤️

 * Simple API
 * Dependency-free